weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Pagination with `offset`

-Supported by the `Get{}` and `Explore{}` functions.
+To return sets of results, "pages", use `offset` and `limit` together to specify a sub-set of the query response.

-The `offset` operator works in conjunction with the existing `limit` operator.
-For example, to list the first ten results, set `limit: 10`.
-Then, to "display the second page of 10", set `offset: 10`, `limit:10` and so on.
-E.g. to show the 9th page of 10 results, set `offset: 80, limit: 10` to effectively display results 81-90.
+For example, to list the first ten results, set `limit: 10` and `offset: 0`.
+To display the next ten results, set `offset: 10`.
+To continue iterating over the results, increase the offset again.
+For more details, see [performance considerations](./additional-operators.md#performance-considerations)

-Here's an example of `limit` + `offset`:
+The `Get` and `Explore` functions support `offset`.

 import GraphQLFiltersOffset from '/_includes/code/graphql.filters.offset.mdx';